neRIccardo/MovieMore/README.md

 | Cinema administrator | adm1 - adm2 - adm3                                                                  | progettocinema |
 | Registered User      | marco.rossi93 - giulia.bianchi21 - luca_espo89 - fran.romano88 - 	matteo.conti77   | progettocinema |
 | Guest                | /                                                                                   | /              |

+Each time setup.py is run, a different situation is created.
+The Db will be completely deleted and repopulated.
+The users remain the same but the projections and purchases/bookings will change.